dallasbrittany/news-crawler/README.md

 - `--days_back`: Number of days back to search (default: 7)
 - `--include`: List of keywords to include in the search
 - `--exclude`: List of keywords to exclude from the search
-- `--timeout`: Maximum number of seconds to run the query (default: no timeout)
+- `--timeout`: Maximum number of seconds to run the query (optional, no default timeout)
 - `--sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
 If not specified, uses all US and UK sources

 ### API Mode